Davit-G/dragdropwrapper/README.md

 ```c++
 void SendFileAsDragDrop(void* handle, const char* file_path, std::function<void(void)> callback);
 ```
+Arguments:
+- `void* handle`:

-The first parameter is a window handle, which is only mandatory on MacOS.
-On Windows the handle argument doesn't get used, so feel free to pass a `nullptr`.
+    - Window handle (On Mac this is a NSWindow).
+On Windows the handle argument doesn't get used, so feel free to pass a nullptr.
+- `const char* file_path`:
-The second argument takes an absolute file path which is the target file you want to call a system file drag with.
+    - An absolute file path which is the target file you want to call a system file drag with.
+- `std::function<void(void)> callback`:
-The third parameter is a callback function that you can run after it's successfully finished dragging.
+    - Callback function that you can run after it's successfully finished dragging.

-# Usage / Important:
-`SendFileAsDragDrop` is a blocking function, so it might be a good idea to run this on it's own thread (`std::thread`), or asynchronously, however you prefer to do that.
-  - I know this kinda defeats the point of a callback argument but whatever.

 The suggested workflow to use this library is to:
 - Capture a mouse drag event from your program / gui library / component
 - Save the data you want to drag and drop as a file and store it's absolute path.
 - Then, provide that path to `SendFileAsDragDrop` on a separate thread (to avoid blocking your code).

+# Important Notes:
+`SendFileAsDragDrop` is a blocking function, so it might be a good idea to run this on it's own thread (`std::thread`), or asynchronously, however you prefer to do that.
+  - I know this kinda defeats the point of a callback argument but whatever.

 On MacOS the window handle is mandatory:
   - The window handle should be your program's [NSWindow](https://developer.apple.com/documentation/appkit/nswindow) handle.